ocaml/dune/doc/goals.rst

 At this point, we have done a good job at 1, 3 and 4, we are working towards 2 and are doing the preparatory work for 5.
-Once all these boxes have been checked, we will consider that the Dune project will be feature complete.
+Once all these boxes have been checked, we will consider that the Dune project is feature complete.

 In the rest of this page, we develop these points and give some insights into our current and future focuses.